adam1214/Face-Emotion-Recognition-For-Video/README.md

 ## Input Data Requirement
 1. Only process .mp4 files.
+2. Input video would be resized to 720p to process.
+If input video resolution is less than 720p, it would be processed according to its original resolution.

 ## Output Format
 1. `.csv` files.
 And each colume in the `.csv` file is: